mesepith/zybloom/wp-content/plugins/upi-qr-code-payment-for-woocommerce/readme.txt

 * Improved: This plugin now uses On Hold Order Email template to send payment pending email to customers.
 * Fixed: Some CSS Errors.
 * Fixed: Some typo.
-* Tested upto WordPress v5.4 and WooCommerce v4.0.
+* Tested up to WordPress v5.4 and WooCommerce v4.0.

 = 1.0.0 =
 Release Date: January 30, 2020